zhy2002/neutron/readme.md

 todo
 -----------------
 1. context menu
-2. todo loading spinner
+2. loading spinner
 3. integrate with font awesome
 4. Per-lender config override
-  * implement load defaults functionality (auto populate)
+  - implement load defaults functionality (auto populate)
-  * Use 'profile' dagger component/module to provide root node configured for a lender
+  - Use 'profile' dagger component/module to provide root node configured for a lender
-  * Need to create an example
+  - Need to create an example
 5. implement router - navigate to view via url
 6. deferred event execution - if the user types in many characters quickly we should wait for a pause before we do an update.